Layheng-Hok/Shenzhen-Metro/ProjectInfo/README.md

 # Shenzhen Metro

-SUSTech 2024 Spring's Projects of course `CS307 - Principles of Database System`
+SUSTech 2024 Spring's Projects of Course `CS307 - Principles of Database System`

 Divided into two parts as shown below</a>
 </div>